jreisinger/runp/README.md

 echo -e "$HOME\n/etc\n/tmp" | sudo runp -n -p 'du -sh' 2> /dev/null
 ```

-We suppressed the printing of progress bar and info about command's execution (OK/ERR, run time, command to run) by discarding stderr.
+We suppressed the printing of progress bar and info about command's execution (OK/ERR, run time, command to run) by redirecting stderr to `/dev/null`.

 ### Run some test commands (read from file)